NicGorod/MusicBot/README.md

 Desc: discord bot for playing music off of youtube

-Current functionalities: Direct play using youtube links, full stack dt queue functionality, full stop and wipe
+Current functionalities: Direct play using youtube links, full stack dt queue functionality, full stop and wipe, search instead of url

 # Known bugs:
 if something is playing and something is queued then when !play is called nothing plays, queue remains but the program is deadlocked and does not quit gracefully